twelve17/openalpr-ios/README.md

 ## AlprSample App

 You can use the `AlprSample` app included in this project to test your installation.
-It has one view that simply presents a fixed (pre-selected) license place image, and a table view below it showing scanned plate values for that image.
+It has one view that simply presents a fixed (pre-selected) license plate image, and a table view below it showing scanned plate values for that image.

 To run the app, you will need to build the frameworks with `build_frameworks.rb`.
 Then, in Xcode, open the project and follow these steps:

 1. Find a plate image file you wish to test with and add it to the project.
 2. Edit `ViewController.mm` and change the value of `plateFilename` to the name of the file you added in step 1, e.g. `NSString *plateFilename = @"license_plate.jpg";`
 3. Link the project to the dependency frameworks and add the required resources per the "Linking To Frameworks" section above.
+4. Run the app!
+The library should work in a simulator.

 ## Misc Notes